paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 The general flow can be simplified as follows:

 1.  **Asset Loading and Composition**: Multiple meshes are loaded, processed (e.g., remeshed), and then merged into a single master `MESH` object using `RenderFormerMeshCombine`.
 2.  **Camera & Lighting Setup**: The workflow supports both static and animated cameras/lights.
 A `RenderFormerCamera (Start)` node defines the initial view, which is fed into a `PHRenderFormerCameraTarget (End)` node to create an animation sequence.
-The same principle applies to lighting with `RenderFormerLighting (Start)` and `RenderFormerLightingTarget (End)`.
+The same principle applies to lighting.
-3.  **Unified Scene Building**: The `RenderFormerSceneBuilder` node acts as the central hub.
-It intelligently assembles the final scene by taking in the combined `MESH`, the start `CAMERA` and `LIGHTING` for the static path, and the animated `SEQUENCE` outputs for the video path.
-It produces both a single `SCENE` (for images) and a `SCENE_SEQUENCE` (for videos).
+3.  **Unified Scene Building**: The `RenderFormerSceneBuilder` node acts as the central hub, intelligently assembling the final scene from all mesh, camera, and lighting inputs (both static and animated).
+It produces a `SCENE_SEQUENCE` ready for rendering.
-4.  **Parallel Rendering**: The workflow splits to render both outputs simultaneously:
-    *   The `SCENE` output is fed into the `RenderFormerGenerator` to create a static image.
-    *   The `SCENE_SEQUENCE` output is fed into the `PHRenderFormerVideoSampler` to create an animated video.
-5.  **Saving**: The final image and video are saved using the standard `SaveImage` and `SaveVideo` nodes.
+4.  **Rendering and Output**: The `PHRenderFormerVideoSampler` processes the scene sequence and outputs a batch of `IMAGES`.
+This single output can be used to both save individual frames with `SaveImage` and create a final movie with `CreateVideo`.

 ---